Computer Vision Applications with YOLO

 • YOLOv8x (Extra Large): Highest accuracy, most computational intensive

-For Raspberry Pi applications, YOLOv8n or YOLO11n are typically the best choice due to their optimized size and speed.
+For Raspberry Pi applications, the nano variants (YOLOv8n, YOLO11n, or YOLO26n) are the practical choice, due to their optimized size and speed.

 Installation